bchase1/myBikePlace/projectPlan.md

  -	[x] Daily Time Log entry

 ## Week 8
- -	[ ] Possible bike rides table integration with google maps api??
+ -	[ ] Possible bike rides table integration with Weatherbit Historical Weather api??
  -	[x] Prepare for Checkpoint 3: Deployed to AWS, at least one JSP that displays data from the database is implemented
  - 	[x] Daily Time Log entry